Barbie & Chelsea: The Lost Birthday: Plot

-Barbie, Skipper and Stacie go to check from Arlene whether she knows of Chelsea's whereabouts.
+Barbie, Skipper and Stacie go to check with Arlene whether she knows of Chelsea's whereabouts.
 She replies negatively much to their downcast but cheers them up by encouraging them to think like Chelsea, which leads the three to assume she has gone into the nearby jungle island.
 Meanwhile, at that island, Chelsea starts to discover the real-life forms of her plush toys; first up, she finds a baby elephant named Kelsie crying.
 Chelsea asks her what is wrong and she replies that she is lost and misses her family.
 Chelsea tells her about the gem and the two become allies.
 They both find a giant talking flower who asks them a riddle.
 Chelsea tells Kelsie to follow the river.
 Meanwhile, not far off where they are, Barbie, Skipper and Stacie go to the island and take a jungle tour to find Chelsea.
 In the way, Chelsea and Kelsie see a giraffe named Darbie stuck in a web and about to get eaten by a spider.
 Chelsea cuts off the web, and the spider gets trapped in its own web.
 Finally, the three find a clue that says to go to the Ancient Temple of the Tiki.

-Darbie says she knows a shortcut which leads them to a cliff and taps her foot on a flower.
+Barbie says she knows a shortcut which leads them to a cliff and taps her foot on a flower.
 The three slide on a rainbow and reach the cliff's other side.
-Not far off where they are in a different part of the jungle, Barbie, Stacie and Skipper go further and deeper, with the latter falling on a bed of flowers and finds them soft.
+Not far off where they are in a different part of the jungle, Barbie, Stacie and Skipper go further and deeper, with the latter falling on a bed of flowers finding them soft.
 She pulls Stacie to the flowers too, and the two find them really soft.
 Barbie, Skipper, and Stacie suddenly feel itchy.
 Barbie checks the internet on Skipper's phone to see which flowers they are and finds out they are itchy flowers (or poison ivies in the form of flowers).
 She has some oatmeal with her, so they apply it all over the itchy spots.

-Chelsea, Kelsie, and Darbie reach the Ancient Temple of the Tiki and find a notice board that warns them not to wake up tiki statue.
-A monkey, Lacie, wants them to play with her, so she asks them to play the upside-down coconut ball balance challenge.
-Chelsea cautions her to be quiet, but Lacie ignores her and throws her ball up and the birds make noise and fly.
-After Lacie speaks through a megaphone, the tiki statue wakes up and threatens that he will make the volcano erupt.
-Chelsea asks him to do a cannonball challenge, and he agrees.
-Then, he dives into the water and floats away.
-Lacie joins the rest of the three; inside, Lacie's ball was a clue, and they go ahead.
-Barbie, Skipper, and Stacie reach the seashore again because they have been going in circles all that time.
-Because of the oatmeal being smeared all over their bodies, seagulls surround them.